 Planning for the Future

-It’s a good idea to work with a distributor who has a history of evolving with the industry.
+It’s a good idea to work with a distributor with a history of evolving with the industry.
 This record of evolution means that you will be better covered as things shift in the music world.

 Working with a distributor requires having a trusting relationship with a company.
 You want to work with someone that you trust for as long as you can.

-That’s why you need a distributor that is able to expand into other avenues as the industry changes in the future.
+That’s why you need a distributor that can expand into other avenues as the industry changes in the future.

 These are things that are very important for you to look at when you are deciding on which distributor you want to work with.